-The Strategic Plan (2012-2016) of Nepal Rastra Bank (NRB) is also being currently implemented.
-This Plan is formulated on seven strategic pillars, financial sector stability being one of them under which enhancing financial inclusion has been identified as a strategic priority.
+The Strategic Plan (2012-2016) of Nepal Rastra Bank (NRB) was formulated based on seven strategic pillars, financial sector stability being one of them under which enhancing financial inclusion has been identified as a strategic priority.
 Similarly, the Monetary Policy of 2016/17 has also focused on deepening financial inclusion through enhancing financial literacy as well as access to finance.
 Likewise, the Banks and Financial Institutions Act (BAFIA), which governs all activities of banks in the country, is a central path for advancing financial inclusion.
 It has been made compulsory by the NRB, under its deprived sector lending directive, for class A, B and C class financial institutions to make available low-cost funds to micro finance institutions (MFIs), thereby facilitating access of financial services to the underserved areas.